Allotropes of sulfur: Cyclo-S_{n}| (n = 9–15, 18, 20)

 S12, S18, and S20 can also be prepared from S8.
 With the exception of cyclo-S12, the rings contain S–S bond lengths and S-S-S bond angle that differ one from another.

-Cyclo-S12 is the most stable cyclo-allotrope.
+Cyclo-S12 is the most stable cyclo-allotrope other than S8.
 Its structure can be visualised as having sulfur atoms in three parallel planes, 3 in the top, 6 in the middle and three in the bottom.

 Two forms (α-, β-) of cyclo-S9 are known, one of which has been characterized.

 Two forms of cyclo-S18 are known where the conformation of the ring is different.
 To differentiate these structures, rather than using the normal crystallographic convention of α-, β-, etc., which in other cyclo-S_{n}| compounds refer to different packings of essentially the same conformer, these two conformers have been termed endo- and exo-.

 Cyclo-S6·cyclo-S10 adduct

 This adduct is produced from a solution of cyclo-S6 and cyclo-S10 in CS2.
 It has a density midway between cyclo-S6 and cyclo-S10.
 The crystal consists of alternate layers of cyclo-S6 and cyclo-S10.
 This material is a rare example of an allotrope that contains molecules of different sizes.